 Jane Perry has owned the Bluebird Care Edinburgh franchise with her husband John since 2008 and is still as passionate about delivering a bespoke, quality service now, as she was back then.

 With Jane's strong leadership together with her management team, she ensures that the interests and wellbeing of all customers and staff are met.
 Working with multi disciplinary teams and intergrating with other leaders in the Social Care sector, Jane strives to deliver the best, high quality care at all times.

-Since coming into the care sector in 2007, I have gained a huge amount of knowledge and that my hands on approach is perfectly suited when dealing with both staff and customers alike
+Since coming into the care sector in 2007, I have gained a huge amount of knowledge and experience during that time and feel that my hands on approach is perfectly suited when dealing with both our staff and customers alike.

 We have a dedicated team of experienced professional people some of whom have been with us since the start, all sharing the same drive and passion to deliver a care service that they are proud of.
 I take a huge amount of pride and satisfaction at what we have achieved so far, but far from resting on my laurels, my aim is to continue to improve where we can, invest in innovation, attract the very best people and be the first name in everyone's thoughts when it comes to needing a quality care at home service.